MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

     ![Search and add team members.](media/access-teams-17B.PNG "Search and add team members")

-After adding a team, you can [share a guide with the team](admin-share-guide).
+After creating an access team, you can use the team to [share guide ownership](admin-share-guide).

 ## See also